The indie-friendly, privacy-respecting ad network

 $7,000 * 40% = $2,800

-Some teams will do both.
-In that case, payout can offset ad spend.
+Some apps will do both.
+In that case, publisher payouts can offset ad spend.

 Publisher payout pool: $7,000 ($10,000 cash spend * 70%)